 Pension pots and how to survive them

-Most people would be better off drawing down money from their pension pot when they retire rather than annuitising, according to research from Cass Business School.
+Most people would be better off drawing down money from their pension pot when they retire, research from Cass Business School finds.